thechard/engineering-management/BookList.md

 ### The Coaching Habit
 ###### Michael Bungay Stanier
 #### Why I read this
-This book has great advice on how to coach rather than tell someone what to do.
-Has good ideas of how to ask open ended/non-judgemental questions to help people realise for themselves what they should do next.
+Coaching is a fundamental skill for becoming a great people lead.
+I understood the high level concepts of coaching before I picked up this book, but I wasn't great at putting coaching skills into practicewhen it really mattered.
+The Coaching Habit has great advice on how to coach rather than tell someone what to do.
+It has good ideas of how to ask open ended/non-judgemental questions to help people realise for themselves what they should do next.
 It also has good tips and tricks on how to change your behaviour and form new habbits.
+I changed how I conducted one to one catch ups with my people because of what I learnt in this book,  and now I try to use the questions outlined in this book whenever I can.

 #### Summary From Amazon
 In Michael Bungay Stanier's The Coaching Habit, coaching becomes a regular, informal part of your day so managers and their teams can work less hard and have more impact.